semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 ### Extend your ORCID record :computer:

-Work in pairs, introduce yourself to the person sitting next to you and collaborate on completing each of your individual records:
+:speech_balloon: Work in pairs, introduce yourself to the person sitting next to you and collaborate on completing each of your individual records:

 1. Login into your ORCID account